 George has specialised in tax disputes throughout his time as a barrister.
 He ‘cut his teeth’ in-house with HM Customs & Excise and HM Revenue & Customs before moving to successful independent practice.
 Historically the majority of his tax instructions came from HMRC, but in recent years he has built a strong following amongst private-sector solicitors, accountants and tax advisors.
-Most of his tax work is now on behalf of private clients, trustees and small-to-medium-sized businesses.
+Most of his tax work is now on behalf of businesses, directors, trustees and private clients.

 George’s main areas of tax expertise are:

 - Capital gains tax

 George can provide advice and support at all stages of a tax dispute, from advising on merits and drafting persuasive letters to HMRC during an enquiry, to bringing and pursuing a tribunal appeal if necessary.
 He offers a ‘one-stop-shop’ service for solicitors, accountants and tax advisors who do not specialise in tax litigation.
 This provides a cost-effective solution where challenging HMRC might otherwise be prohibitively expensive.

 George has been rated as a Leading Junior in Chambers & Partners and Legal 500.
 Chambers & Partners says: “George provided detailed yet considered advice in relation to complex arrangements being scrutinised by HMRC” and “George was most approachable and worked with us in developing the strategy to defend the arrangements and seek settlement.”; Legal 500 says he is: “practical, pragmatic and puts clients at ease, excellent at tax and developing a specialism in professional negligence in tax-related cases.” (see Recommendations for details).